GSto/digital-garden/notes/tufte integration.md

 ```

 ### Epigraph Quotes
-By default, blockquotes will be rendered as an epitaph
+By default, blockquotes will be rendered as an epitaph.
+You can add a citation by wrapping it in a `<footer>` tag

-> when you squeeze an orange, orange juice comes out. whenever you get squeezed, whatever comes out is what's inside of you - Wayne W Dyer
+> when you squeeze an orange, orange juice comes out. whenever you get squeezed, whatever comes out is what's inside of you <footer>Wayne W Dyer</footer>

 ### Page subtitles